The Phyxter Blog is reader-supported. Purchases made through links may earn a commission (at no cost to you). Learn More.

-You can sign up for a new account and get a free trial posting, we recommend doing this to see what kind of response you get, as every area is a little different.
+You can sign up for a new account and get a free trial posting, and we recommend doing this to see what kind of response you get, as every area is a bit different.

 The nice thing about Zip is that they will actively encourage candidates to apply as opposed to waiting for people to find the ad.